 *Acceptable Content*

-The primary content for SBB is to report interesting birds you saw and where you saw them ( https://groups.io/g/southbaybirds/message/24065 ).
+The primary content for SBB is reports of interesting birds you saw and where you saw them ( https://groups.io/g/southbaybirds/message/24065 ).
 The objective ( https://groups.io/g/southbaybirds/message/25078 ) is to help other birders interested in the birds you saw to find them themselves.
 Please include the general location (e.g., an eBird hotspot) and, if appropriate, the bird(s) of interest in the subject line, with any additional detail needed in the message body.
 Please report only Santa Clara County locations -- other counties have their own mailing lists for trip reports.

 *Unacceptable Content*